 Whole Wheat Brioche Burger Buns

 Homemade hamburger buns made with 100% whole wheat flour.
+Perfect for grilling season.

 Yield: 8 buns